-As you can see, the range of tasks is different – from rebuilding the architecture, managing DNS and databases, moving your project to a new server, or troubleshooting in case of a failure.
+As you can see, the range of tasks is different – from rebuilding the architecture, managing DNS and databases, moving your project to a new server, or troubleshooting in case of failure.

 Each organization is built differently, and each faces unique influences from various external forces, so there is no united strategy that will guarantee the success of DevOps.
-But some points are essential to all actors who decide to build scalability in DevOps.
+But some points are essential to all players who decide to build scalability in DevOps.